Skip to main content

 Identity Domain URL

-Use Domain URL and add /.well-known/openid-configuration to complete Discovery URL.
+Use the Domain URL and append /.well-known/openid-configuration to complete the Discovery URL.

-Enter profile in Scope field, and sub into Username field.
+Enter profile in the Scope field and sub in the Username field.

 • Post Log-in Processing

-Choose URL for Go to and enter APEX application URL in URL.
+Select URL for Go to and enter the APEX application URL in the URL field.

 Identity Domain URL